 Unclear stability of the model

 To obtain stable model parameters we bootstrapped parameter values from the acquired dataset 1000 times.
 We explain this fitting process, in the simulations section (lines 459-461).
+Also see the supplemental figure 1 and our response to comment #12

 This seems arbitrary.
 Authors should provide a better justification or sensitivity analysis.